sagedemage/rabbitmqphp/docs/database_replication.md

 ```

 From the prompt, create a new MySQL user.
-In this case, you will create a user named replica_user.
+In this case, you will create a user named replica_admin.
 Be sure to change `replica_server_ip` to your replica server’s public IP address and change its `password`:

 ```
 CREATE USER 'replica_admin'@'replica_server_ip' IDENTIFIED WITH mysql_native_password BY 'adminPass';